Jeff Jarrett: Personal life

 Jarrett married his "high school sweetheart" Jill Gregory on November 14, 1992, with whom he had three daughters.
 Jill died of breast cancer on May 23, 2007.
 In 2009, it was reported that Jarrett was romantically linked to Karen Angle.
 This resulted in TNA president Dixie Carter placing Jarrett on a leave of absence.
 In 2009, Jarrett returned to TNA, using the real-life situation briefly as a storyline.
 On April 6, 2010, Jarrett and Karen announced their engagement; they were married on August 21, 2010.

 Jarrett and his father Jerry reconciled in 2015, after years since having a falling-out over the business in TNA.

 On October 25, 2017, Jarrett entered an in-patient rehabilitation facility.
 The rehab was set up by Karen Jarrett and WWE.
-Days earlier Real Canadian Wrestling promoter Steven Ewaschuk had claimed that Jarrett had showed up to their event late and intoxicated and then continued drinking until passing out in their locker room prior to his match.
+Days earlier Real Canadian Wrestling promoter Steven Ewaschuk had claimed that Jarrett had shown up to their event late and intoxicated, and then continued drinking until passing out in their locker room prior to his match.
 Jarrett went on to wrestle the first of his two scheduled matches, but boarded a plane home before the second event.

+While Jarrett was living in Nashville in the 2000s, he became family friends with Taylor Swift when they were neighbors through mutual friends, with Taylor babysitting for Jarrett's family when he was busy with meetings with TNA.
+"Taylor would come over and get the girls and take them back to her house and they'd bake cookies and all kind of stuff.
+One day, Taylor brought over Joe Jonas...
+Not only is she uber-creative as an artist, she thinks like a businesswoman.
+Those two skillsets combined, you rarely see.
+She deserves all the success she has."